featheredtoast/satisfactory-monitoring/README.md

 Follow a [docker engine install guide](https://docs.docker.com/engine/install/).
 At the end of it, running `docker compose` from a command line or terminal should print out help options for [docker-compose](https://docs.docker.com/compose/).

-Download the project files, either cloned through git, or Download Zip and extract it somewhere.
+#### Windows docker troubleshooting

+[Consult the following docker topics for troubleshooting](https://docs.docker.com/desktop/troubleshoot/topics/#virtualization).
+TLDR, you need virtualization enabled in your bios, and windows features for WSL/Hyper-V.

 ### Setup environment

+Download the project files, either [cloned through git](https://github.com/featheredtoast/satisfactory-monitoring.git), or [Download the zip](https://github.com/featheredtoast/satisfactory-monitoring/archive/refs/heads/main.zip) and extract it.

 #### Optional: Discord alerts

 You can set up a webhook for Discord by creating a webhook [following the guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 Save the webhook link.
 It will look something like `https://discord.com/api/webhooks/12345/abcd12345`.

+### Optional: running monitoring on a separate computer

+If running the monitoring app on a separate computer, find the IP address for the computer running Satisfactory eg, in windows running `ipconfig` in command line and note the IPv4 address, it will look something like `192.168.1.30`.

+Ensure that the `Listen_IP` is set to `0.0.0.0` in the mod's `WebServer.cfg`.

 #### Server configuration

-Find your IP address eg, in windows running `ipconfig` in command line and note the IPv4 address, it will look something like `192.168.1.30`.

 Create an [.env file](https://docs.docker.com/compose/environment-variables/set-environment-variables/) in the `satisfactory-monitoring` directory.
 We will store our configuration in here.

-Add the saved data (IP address and webhook) to the .env file.
+Add the saved data (IP address and webhook, if desired) to the .env file.
 It will look something like the following:
 ```
 FRM_HOST=192.168.1.30
 DISCORD_WEBHOOK=https://discord.com/api/webhooks/12345/abcd12345
 ```

+You may omit the FRM_HOST if you're running the monitoring on the same computer as Satisfactory.
+You may omit the DISCORD_WEBHOOK if you are not using discord for alerts.
+You do not need the `.env` file if you do not need either of these.

 Start satisfactory, and run `docker compose up -d` from the `satisfactory-monitoring` directory.